3.1 General context

 Accidents at work and occupational diseases

-Equal status and equal rights of women and men
+Equal status and equal rights for women and men

 Maternity and parental rights

-According to Act No. 95/2000, parents that are active on the labour market have a right to receive maternity/paternity leave and parental leave.
-The same applies to parents who are self-employed, parent who are not active on the labour market and parents attending full-time education.
+According to Act No. 95/2000, parents that are active in the labor market have a right to receive maternity/paternity leave and parental leave.
+The same applies to parents who are self-employed, parents who are not active in the labor market, and parents attending full-time education.
 The act aims to ensure that children have access to both their parents and to enable women and men to co-ordinate family life and work outside the home.
-When organizing maternity/parental leave, employers are obliged to make efforts in regards to their employee’s wishes (ibid).
-A new bill on parental leave was passed in Parliament and came into force January 1.
+When organizing maternity/parental leave, employers are obliged to make efforts in regard to their employee’s wishes (ibid).
+A new bill on parental leave was passed in Parliament and came into force on January 1.
 2021.

-Youth unemployment increased dramatically following the economic downfall in 2008, and was considerably greater than the labour market as a whole.
-The unemployment rate among people aged 16-24 increased from 7,4 % in January of 2007 to 12,8 & in January 2009, reaching its peak at the end of the year at 16,7 %.
+Youth unemployment increased dramatically following the economic downfall in 2008 and was considerably greater than the labor market as a whole.
+The unemployment rate among people aged 16-24 increased from 7,4 % in January 2007 to 12,8 & in January 2009, reaching its peak at the end of the year at 16,7 %.

-During recent years labour market conditions have improved causing a great decrease in unemployment rates among young people.
-In January 2012 the labour market showed improvement as unemployment rates of young people had dropped to 14,4 % and a year later the rate had declined to 11,5 %.
+In recent years labor market conditions have improved causing a great decrease in unemployment rates among young people.
+In January 2012 the labor market showed improvement as unemployment rates of young people had dropped to 14,4 % and a year later the rate had declined to 11,5 %.
 In late 2015 the youth unemployment rate went below 8,0 % and had reached its pre-crisis level.
 In 2016 the rate stood at 6,1 % (Statistics Iceland)

-There are no specific definitions of the labour marked, as it is described in the Wiki, that might erode the comprehension of an externl reader.
+There are no specific definitions of the labor market, as it is described in the Wiki, that might erode the comprehension of an external reader.